zkreations/hamlet-builder/README.md

 ```

 > [!NOTE]
-> The `autoprefixer` plugin is used by default even if a configuration file is not specified.
+> The `autoprefixer` plugin is used by default if a configuration file is not specified.

 ### Handlebars